 Inside her chest, the sparkling flared once more, hot and growing hotter.
 This time there was no pain to accompany it.
 Zapper felt the heat of the sparkling's essence caress her own and it put her into a frenzy.
 With elated artificial adrenaline gushing through her coolant tubes, she crushed her fingers over the triggers and sent bullets spraying over the entire gallery.

-She was not sure when she ran out of bullets.
-When the sparkling finally calmed down enough for her to regain her flustered senses, she was standing alone in the gallery with the machine guns clicking irritably in her grip, the cartridges completely drained of bullets.
+She wasn't sure when she ran out of bullets, but she did.
+When the sparkling finally calmed down enough for her to regain her flustered senses, she was standing alone in the gallery with the machine guns clicking irritably, the cartridges completely drained of bullets and her fingers still crushed to the triggers.
 The damage was exquisite: she had completely shorted out the holographic target renderer and the entirety of the gallery was in shambles.
 Dark, smoking bullet holes scarred the walls, floor, and ceiling in varying sizes.
+Maintenance was going to chew her out again.

 The newspark writhed inside her chassis.
-It was not an unhappy sensation.
+It was not an unhappy sensation – far from it, actually.
 The sparkling was completely overjoyed, and Zapper could feel it.

 She looked down at her chest and put her beloved machine guns down, faintly reaching up again and touching her fingers to the plating.
 "You like that, babe?"